 A musical score is a form of translation.
 It transcribes sound into drawing, by representing the aural complexities of pitch, rhythm and tempo as visual symbols.

-Spanning all three floors of the Potter, the exhibition will include examples of music and dance notation, from Medieval manuscripts through to graphic notation of the 1960s, alongside artworks and performances.
-The colour music experiments of Modernist abstract painters such as Roy de Maistre and Ludwig Hirschfeld-Mack will inform a more recent series of work John Nixon, whose paintings will be ‘played’ in the gallery by a musical ensemble.
-Influential composer John Cage’s movable scores made of Plexiglas and acetate will sit alongside drawings by Marco Fusinato, which compress Cage’s Water Music score into one moment.
-Performance videos by Yuki Kihara and Christine Sun Kim & Thomas Mader explore the communicative potential of hand gestures.
-Sriwhana Spong translates a diary text by ballet dancer Vaslav Nijinsky into choreography, while Nathan Gray transforms the composer Cornelius Cardew’s epic graphic score Treatise into sculpture.
+Spanning all three floors of the Potter, the exhibition included examples of music and dance notation, from Medieval manuscripts through to graphic notation of the 1960s, alongside artworks and performances.
+The colour music experiments of Modernist abstract painters such as Roy de Maistre and Ludwig Hirschfeld-Mack complemented a more recent series of work John Nixon, whose paintings were ‘played’ by a musical ensemble as part of a performance in the gallery.
+Influential composer John Cage’s movable scores made of Plexiglas and acetate sat alongside drawings by Marco Fusinato, which compress Cage’s Water Music score into one moment.
+Performance videos by Yuki Kihara and Christine Sun Kim & Thomas Mader explored the communicative potential of hand gestures.
+Sriwhana Spong translated a diary text by ballet dancer Vaslav Nijinsky into choreography, while Nathan Gray transformed the composer Cornelius Cardew’s epic graphic score Treatise into sculpture.

-A performance program will accompany the exhibition, including a presentation of US artist Charles Gaines’ chamber opera Sound Text (buy tickets here), a vocal and music score derived from political manifestoes; and Michaela Gleave’s Galaxy of Suns (buy tickets here), a 36-part choir performance based upon the location of the stars.
+A performance program accompanied the exhibition, including a presentation of US artist Charles Gaines’ chamber opera Sound Text, a vocal and music score derived from political manifestoes; and Michaela Gleave’s Galaxy of Suns, a 36-part choir performance based upon the location of the stars.